-Frank Barrett, Ph.D. is an Associate Professor of Management and Organizational Behavior at the Naval Post Graduate school and has written and lectured on social constructionism, appreciative inquiry, organizational change, and jazz improvisation and organizational learning.
+Frank Barrett, Ph.D. is an Associate Professor of Management and Organizational Behavior at the Naval Post Graduate school and has written and lectured on Social Constructionism, Appreciative Inquiry, organizational change, jazz improvisation, and organizational learning.

-I have seen him lecture on Miles Davis as a leader, jazz and improvisation and the combination towards organizational change and organizational development.
+I have seen Frank lecture on Miles Davis as a leader, jazz and improvisation and the combination towards organizational change and organizational development.
 I paraphrase from the book’s lead in:

 How do you cope when faced with complexity and constant change at work?
 Here’s what the world’s best leaders and teams do: they improvise.
 They invent novel responses and take calculated risks without a scripted plan or a safety net that guarantees specific outcomes.
 They negotiate with each other as they proceed, and they don’t dwell on mistakes or stifle each other’s ideas.